qbcore-framework/qb-truckerjob/README.md

 # qb-truckerjob
 Trucker Job For QB-Core

-# Notice
+# Notice - Stay updated

-You must I repeat MUST use the latest version of qb-shops with this resource!
+You must ensure [QB-Shops](https://github.com/qbcore-framework/qb-shops) is kept up to date with this resource!

 # Reference Material